-I've found that this type of video works particularly well with vacant land, because literally every view of the property can been seen from the air (i.e. – there are no “indoor shots” like with a building).
+I've found that this type of video works particularly well with vacant land, because literally every view of the property can be seen from the air (i.e. – there are no “indoor shots” like with a building).
 For this reason, I think drone videos are a particularly good fit for vacant land when the numbers make sense from a profit standpoint.

 As I explain in this blog post, there are a handful of standard shots I think every good drone video needs.
 Once you've got those shots recorded, it's just a matter of compiling them together with some nice background music and descriptive word overlays.

 Here's an example of what this could look like…